-If you weren't able to participate in Med Toss and you have medications to dispose of, you have another option.
+If you aren't able to participate in Med Toss and you have medications to dispose of, you have another option.

 MedReturn Drug Collection Units have been placed in two locations downtown.
 You can use the Unit to safely dispose of prescription pills, patches, vitamins and prescription pills for pets.